functionadvanced/TextLife/README.md

 <a href="http://functionadvanced.github.io/TextLife/">Visit here</a>
 ## Story Model
 ### Structure
-The structure of the story is a tree.
-The beginning of the story is the root and endings are leaves.
+The structure of the story is a directed graph.
 <a href="http://functionadvanced.github.io/TextLife/diagram.html">See here</a>
 ### Data
 The story data is stored in "story.json".
 Here is one sample entry of "story.json".